robert-hardy/statistical_inference/PITCHME.md

 ### Meet B

-> I originally reckoned that the coin was fair, but given the HH data I see, I have updated my estimate and now calculate that there is a 69% chance that the coin is biased.
+> I originally reckoned that the coin was fair.

+> Given the HH data I see, I have updated my estimate.

+> Now I calculate that there is a 69% chance that the coin is biased.

 Kruschke calls this _reallocating credibility_.